DebarunMitra/OnlineCourseSearch/README.md

 - Sorting of Next Session Data are based on year.
 ### Installation:
 - Step 1: Download the client folder from the repository.
-- Step 2: Open project folder in your IDE and terminal.
+- Step 2: Open client folder in your IDE and terminal.
 Type below command **`npm install`**
 - Step 3: After completing installation of node modules, Type next command **`npm start`**